Omnigraph

 Omnigraph supports two broad deployment shapes:

-• local directory repos
+• local directory graphs

 The server binary and container image expose the same HTTP surface.